“Your daughter really needs to do a school sport. She needs it for her high school resume.”

 In spite of the absence of a school sport on her high school resume, my musician/dancer was accepted, and received scholarships, to the college she knew was “the one” the moment we arrived for her first campus visit.

 She’s thriving there now, pursuing her passions, continuing to grow as a student both in and out of the classroom.
-If I had the chance, I would want her counselor to know this: those lessons she learned while she wasn’t worrying about being well-rounded have ended up serving her well—all the way around.
+If I had the chance, I would want her counselor to know this.
+Those lessons she learned while she wasn’t worrying about being a well-rounded student have ended up serving her well—all the way around.